The Arete School: An In-Depth Perspective

 School Outcomes and Mission

-With The Arete School’s three major themes of sport culture, physical education, and wellness being studied through the arts, humanities, and sciences in a balanced and integrated, body-brain manner that fully informs the curriculum with the physical domain, it is important to articulate what the final outcomes will be for all students.
+With The Arete School’s three major themes of sport culture, physical education, and wellness being studied through the arts, humanities, and sciences in a balanced and physical activity-based, body-brain integrated learning methodology, it is important to articulate what the final outcomes will be for all students.

 On a day-to-day and year-to-year basis, the mastery coaches/teachers will be fully responsible for the self-paced, mastery-based learning of their students.
 Specific objectives will be established as benchmarks for determining mastery at each phase and level of every student’s development.
 Finally, upon graduating from The Arete School, all students will have demonstrated mastery in and/or a high affinity for their ability to: